IBMDevConnect/ibmdevday2019-data-ai/datascience101/README.md

 ## 3. Data set to be used for Lab.

-Download demo.csv from this repository
+Download data.zip from this repository

 ## 4. View Data Set
 ![alt text](https://github.com/IBMDevConnect/ibmdevday2019-data-ai/blob/master/datascience101/sample_dataset.png)